 It’s tough being a kid.
 You’re learning and growing, while at the same time may not have all the tools in place to help rein in emotions when things get hard.
-Here are some tips parents can use to help kids cope with anxiety, while at the same time, acknowledging and respecting their feelings.
+That’s why it’s important to seek guidance from professionals who understand childhood development, such as Psychologists in Sarasota Florida.
+Here also are some tips parents can use to help kids cope with anxiety, while at the same time, acknowledging and respecting their feelings.

 Teach Age Appropriate Management of Expectations